by Andy Weddington

 But before stepping off early on Saturday morning there was gear to pack; barracks to clean; new barracks to inspect; and a busy training day to conquer.

 As agreed, Josh and I met for that beer; only one.
-We were busy and Saturday was just another training day that started early.
+We were busy and Saturday was just another training day with an early reveille.

 Driving the posted 25 MPH along Boulevard De France, the Depot's main road, and passing First Recruit Training Battalion to starboard I could see the 35 MPH sign a hundred yards or so ahead and began to accelerate.
 About half way to the sign I passed an MP parked to port and perpendicular to the road.
 As I passed and glanced in the mirror he was pulling out with code lights flashing.
 Great.